Indian Army: Sino-Indian War (1962)

 As the fighting moved beyond disputed territories, China called on the Indian government to negotiate; however, India remained determined to regain lost territory.
 With no agreement in sight, China unilaterally withdrew its forces from Arunachal Pradesh.
 The reasons for the withdrawal are disputed, with India claiming various logistical problems for China and diplomatic support from the United States, while China stated that it still held territory it had staked a claim on.
 The dividing line between the Indian and Chinese forces was named the Line of Actual Control.

 The poor decisions made by India's military commanders, and the political leadership, raised several questions.
 The Henderson-Brooks and Bhagat committee was soon set up by the government of India to determine the causes of the poor performance of the Indian Army.
-Its report criticised the decision not to allow the Indian Air Force to target Chinese transport lines, out of fear of a Chinese aerial counter-attack on Indian civilian areas.
+Its report criticised the decision not to allow the Indian Air Force to target Chinese transport lines, out of fear of a Chinese aerial counterattack on Indian civilian areas.
 Much of the blame was placed on the then–defence minister, Krishna Menon, who resigned from his post soon after the war ended.
 Despite frequent calls for its release, the Henderson-Brooks report remains classified.
 Neville Maxwell has written an account of the war.